timdecode/LifeBrush/README.md

 ![The VR painting environment](LifeBrush/docs/main_overview.jpg)

-The VR painting environment (above) contains a simulation space where you can paint molecules with a 3D generative brush using the Vive wand.
-The exemplar palette (this is a term from the literature) contains example molecular arrangements.
+The VR painting environment (above) contains a simulation space where you can paint molecules with a 3D generative brush using the Vive controller.
+The exemplar palette (exemplar is jargon from the literature) contains example molecular arrangements.
 LifeBrush uses these arrangements to synthesize new, non-repeating, arrangements of molecules in the simulation space that are similar to a selected example.

 <img src="LifeBrush/docs/generation_erase.webp">

 You can paint molecules on a surface (above) or in space.
-With the **Generative Brush** chosen, you can press the top of the Vive controller trackpage to toggle between surface and volume (in 3D space) painting.
+With the **Generative Brush** chosen press the top of the Vive controller trackpad to toggle between surface and volume (in 3D space) painting.
 The bottom part of the track pad toggles between adding or removing elements.
-Squeeze the trigger to pain.
+Squeeze the trigger to paint.
 How much you squeeze controls the size of the brush.

 <img src="LifeBrush/docs/selection.webp">